IBM-Cloud/docs/mobile/tutorial_conversation.md

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}

-# End-to-end tutorial of the {{site.data.keyword.openwhisk_short}} Starter
+# End-to-end tutorial of the {{site.data.keyword.conversationshortshort}} Code Starter
-{: #tutorial}
+{: #tutorial_vr}

-The following end-to-end tutorial walks through the steps to create a project from the {{site.data.keyword.openwhisk_short}} Code Starter, including the tools that you must have installed, and subsequently, the steps to run the starter in Xcode and Android Studio.
+The following end-to-end tutorial walks through the steps to create a project from the {{site.data.keyword.conversationshort}} Code Starter, including the tools that you must have installed, and subsequently, the steps to run the starter in Xcode and Android Studio.

 ### Installing developer tools